devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 GROUP BY route\_id;
 ```

-You can see that we’ve replaced the individual matches with the `ANY` selector.
+You can see that we've replaced the individual matches with the `ANY` selector.
 Here is the `EXPLAIN ANALYZE` result of this new query:

 ```
 GroupAggregate  (cost=20263.11..20267.71 rows=200 width=40) (actual time=5655.332..5656.372 rows=349 loops=1)